yneves/grunt-html-generator/README.md

 })
 ```

-Above code create a file named "output.html" with the content of "./html/html-main-file.html" after replacing "{html-other-files}" with respective content.
+The above code create a file named "output.html" with the content of "./html/html-main-file.html" after replacing "{html-other-files}" with respective content.
 It's recursive, so be careful.